Norway: Authorities say bow and arrow attack appears to be act of terror | DW | 14.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Norway's security service says bow and arrow attack by recent convert to Islam was terrorism.
-He killed five, all ages 50 to 70, and had previously come to authorities' attention.
+Norway's security service has said a bow and arrow attack that killed five people was likely an act of terrorism.
+Authorities said the suspect had recently converted to Islam and may have become radicalized.

-Norway's security services said Thursday they believe the murderous rampage a 37-year-old Danish convert to Islam carried out with a bow and arrow and other weapons that killed five on Wednesday was an act of terror.
+Norway's security services said Thursday they believe the murderous rampage a 37-year-old Danish convert to Islam carried out with a bow and arrow and other weapons that killed five on Wednesday "appear to be an act of terrorism."

-The victims of Wednesday's attack included four women and one man between the ages of 50 and 70, police said.
+The victims of Wednesday's attack, which took place in the small town of Kongsberg 80 kilometers (50 miles) west of Oslo, included four women and one man between the ages of 50 and 70, police said.
+Two others were wounded.

 Police chief Ole Bredrup Saeverud said, "There earlier had been worries of the man having been radicalized."